128technology/docs/docs/config_command_guide.md

 ## `configure authority router service-route next-hop source-nat-pool`

 Apply source address (and optional port) translation for flows created towards the configured next-hop.
-This config will override any source-nat on the network-interface.
+This config will override any source-nat settings on the egress network-interface.

 #### Usage